 Imagine a scenario where you discover that employees are using their company laptops with account access to sensitive systems for a public hacking marathon.
 The lack of access management not only limits audit activity, but your business would not even be in the position to track, report and account for the systems that have been accessed during this hacking spree.
 There is no way of identifying whether any sensitive data or system has been compromised.

 While you could terminate these employees, your organization will still have to invest significant resources to manually track down the access, privileges and passwords.
-With no form of governance in place or protection against week passwords, an event such as this can prove to be catastrophic to current as well as future operations of your business.
+With no form of governance in place or protection against weak passwords, an event such as this can prove to be catastrophic to current as well as future operations of your business.

 Best Practice #3– Making IT Security Affordable and Effective